 The school day is from 7:45 am to 3 pm, Monday through Friday, with after school activities from 3:15 to 4:15 pm.
 Classes finish at 1:45pm every Wednesday for the entire school body for teacher professional development.

 Nutrition is one of the important areas for learning at Del Mar Academy, and our lunch program is a part of that learning.
 Families have the choice to send their children with lunch or to purchase the well-balanced, nutritious, and varied lunches at reasonable prices (which vary by age) provided by a local, Costa Rican vendor, who is very adaptable to special dietary requirements.
 For lunches and snacks sent from home, we provide straightforward, basic guidelines in our nutrition policy.
 Snacks at the primary level are provided by a single parent, per class- per day on a rotating calendar.

-Students can enroll for a minimum of two trimesters (6 months) and contribute to year round fees, scholarship and capital improvements program fees.
+Under exceptional circumstances, students can enroll for a minimum of two trimesters (6 months) and contribute to year round fees, scholarship and capital improvements program fees.

 Of course!
 In fact, Del Mar Academy parents commit to a minimum of 15 cooperative hours per year, supporting school programs.
 We know there is a strong correlation between parent involvement and school quality and DMA parents’ participation enables us to achieve great things together to benefit our students and community.
 Parents participate in many ways, including reading with students in the classroom, helping with materials, co-planning and chaperoning field trips, leading or participating in parent committees, lending their special expertise to the school, and much, much more.
 Our school parents are amazing.